The Importance of Being Earnest Theme of Marriage

 In The Importance of Being Earnest, Miss Prism and Dr. Chasuble challenge the social order by ultimately yielding to marriage based on love instead of marrying for social rank or wealth, as most of the older generation espouses.

-In The Importance of Being Earnest, Algernon represents a modern mindset towards marriage because he is skeptical about the happiness of couples in marriage, and has fears about committing to one woman, unlike Jack – who holds more traditional nineteenth-century views on marriage.
+In The Importance of Being Earnest, Algernon represents a modern mindset toward marriage because he is skeptical about the happiness of couples in marriage and has fears about committing to one woman—unlike Jack, who holds more traditional nineteenth-century views on marriage.